makedeb/makedeb-docs/intro/introduction.md

 Through the use of makedeb and its related tools, it's possible to install a variety of packages native to Arch Linux directly on Debian-based systems.

-The makedeb suite also allows Debian package maintainers to use Arch's [PKGBUILD](https://wiki.archlinux.org/title/PKGBUILD) format natively on Debian systems to build and package their programs.
+The makedeb suite also allows Debian package maintainers to use Arch's [PKGBUILD](https://wiki.archlinux.org/title/PKGBUILD) format natively on Debian systems to build and package their programs for APT.

-To get started, head to [Installing](/intro/installing.md).
+To get started, head over to [Installing](/intro/installing.md).